ywamsendai/ywamsendai-docs/docs/about/ywamsendai.md

 ---
-id: ywamsendai
-title: About YWAM Sendai
+sidebar_position: 2
 ---

+# About YWAM Sendai

 This page outlines some of the main values we share as a pioneering missional community in Sendai.
 We are praying for more people to join us, so please read our values and we welcome you to prayerfully consider joining us!